yeasy/learning_pickleball/en/22_terminologies.md

 * **Lob**: Hit the ball to let it fly high and land to the back court, usually near the baseline.
 * **Match Point**: The last point needed by one side to win the entire match.
 * **Mixed Doubles**: A doubles format with one male and one female player on each team.
+* **Foam Core (Gen-4)**: Fourth-generation paddle core technology that replaces the traditional honeycomb structure with a solid foam core (typically Expanded Polypropylene / EPP), providing a larger sweet spot, better vibration absorption, and improved durability.
+The most significant paddle innovation of 2025-2026.
 * **Nasty Nelson**: When serving in doubles, serve the ball to hit the opponent's non-receiving player.
 * **Non-Volley Zone**: NVZ, also known as the Kitchen.
 Refers to the area between the net and the first line (included).
 It is considered a violation if the athlete's body or paddle touches the area (including the line) before and after a volley because of the volley action.
 * **Overhead**: A hit made when the ball is above the head, often used for a smash.